 Sleep Training 101; 4-6 Months

-These couple of months were rough.
+Months 4-5 were rough.
 Right when you think you’re getting to know your baby, and their exact next move – BAM they change.
 Seriously.
-They change all the freaking time and they don’t do it on purpose but DAMN I need a break! (excuse my language?
-Is damn bad? idk????? help??)
-ANYWAYS We have prevailed friends!
-And we made it through another sleep deprived couple of months!
-I keep telling myself dang I can’t wait for our next baby (yes I can) because I feel like I’m going to be totally prepared with my online journal aka my blog.
-(I know this is unrealistic haha – let me dream okay!)
+They change all the darn time and they don’t do it on purpose but MAN, I need a break!
+Even so, we’ve been sleep training 4-6 months and we have prevailed friends!
+We made it through another sleep deprived couple of months!

 I had a sleep training epiphany though, last week.
 I realized that at different points of her life, different sleep training methods work…… differently.